Symptom checker

 - Seizures

-- Difficulty breathing, ribs visible with each breath, or blue lips
+- Difficulty breathing, ribs visible, or blue lips

-- Jelly-like bloody mucus in stool with episodic screaming — possible intussusception
+- Jelly-like bloody mucus with episodic screaming — possible intussusception

 Age-based response: